 - Respiratory diseases: The oral cavity hosts a highly diverse microbiota.
 Because of its humidity and temperature, the mouth provides an appropriate environment for the development of organized bacterial communities.
 Oral bacteria and, especially, periodontal pathogens have been considered as important agents with regard to causing other illnesses including respiratory disease.

 - Alzheimer’s disease: Alzheimer’s is linked to poor oral health.
 Research has revealed long-term evidence that linked gum inflammation and Alzheimer’s disease; gum disease could increase the risk of cognitive dysfunction.
 Check over here for skilled nursing care service to meet the unique needs of Alzheimer’s patient.

 - Autoimmune disease: Poor oral health has been linked with the development of infection in other parts of the body.
 Gum disease has positive association with autoimmune disease like rheumatoid arthritis.

 - Kidney disease: There is increasing evidence of associations between chronic kidney disease and periodontal disease, with a higher proportion of those with chronic kidney disease having periodontal disease and vice versa.
 Periodontal disease has emerged as a non-traditional risk factor for chronic kidney disease.
 Taking proper care and hygiene of your gums may reduce your risk of developing chronic kidney problems.

-- Vision problems: The health of your teeth and gums can dramatically affect your vision.
+- Vision problems: Elsinore Smiles reports that the health of your teeth and gums can dramatically affect your vision.
 Tooth decay and gum disease often lead to deterioration in vision.
 The fungal and bacterial infections from root canals and other periodontal infections may directly contribute to vision loss.
 Read more here about the care and the treatment you need in such cases.

 Try Ayurvedic remedy- GUM TONE powder and gel